Lovelock Family Trees - an Overview |

 ![]() |

-IntroductionBuilding on what we have termed The Early Lovelock Fragments we have constructed a number of substantial family trees.
-The construction of these trees has been very much a collaborative process, and a large number of people have contributed.
-In addition to the early fragments, we have used various collections of source records, including the 'Lovelocks by Parish' collections for various counties elsewhere on this Web Site, on-line sources such as FreeBMD, and information contributed by the community of people interested in Lovelock family history. |
+IntroductionBuilding on what we have termed The Early Lovelock Fragments we have constructed a number of substantial family trees in the years since this Web Site was created, the fabrication of which has been very much a collaborative process, and to which a large number of people have contributed.
+In addition to the early fragments, we have used various collections of source records, including the 'Lovelocks by Parish' collections for various Counties elsewhere on this Web Site, on-line sources, a number of Lovelock Wills, and information contributed by the community of people interested in Lovelock family history. |

 ![]() |